-Two of the greatest financial mistakes made by high earners include failing to save enough for retirement and failing to take full advantage of tax-sheltered accounts.
+Two of the greatest financial mistakes made by high earners and the middle class alike include failing to save enough for retirement and failing to take full advantage of tax-sheltered accounts.
 Fortunately, one solution can help with both problems: the Roth IRA.

 Named after the late United States senator William Victor Roth Jr., who sponsored the bill that created this account, Roth IRAs combine flexibility with tax savings.
 The catch?
 You don’t see those tax savings now, but rather after you retire.

 As you plan your retirement investments, make sure you understand the Roth IRA, because it forms a core option in your investing toolkit.

 What Is a Roth IRA?

 A Roth IRA is a type of individual retirement account (IRA).
 It allows you to set aside a certain amount of money each year for retirement, with special tax treatment.